tnakazato/priism/README.md

 module for processing ALMA data which is supposed to be working on CASA.
 For `priism.core`, any visibility data must be converted to NumPy array before being fed to the module.
 Output image is also in the form of NumPy array.
-On the other hand, `priism.alma` accepts the visibility data as the MeasurementSet (MS) format, which is data format for CASA or any python environment (python, ipython, Jupyter Notebook etc.) that has an access to core module of casa, i.e. python environment that can import `casac` module. `priism.alma` equips some specific interface to handle data in MS format.
+On the other hand, `priism.alma` accepts the visibility data as the MeasurementSet (MS) format, which is a native data format for CASA.
+The `priism.alma` module works on CASA or any python environment (python, ipython, Jupyter Notebook etc.) that has an access to core module of casa (`casac` module). `priism.alma` equips some specific interface to handle data in MS format.
+Basic workflow is as follows:
-`priism.alma` first performs visibility gridding to put visibility data onto regularly spaced grid in uv plane ("FFT" solver). `priism.alma` also has an option to solve raw visibility data ("NUFFT" solver).
+1. `priism.alma` first performs visibility gridding to put visibility data onto regularly spaced grid in uv plane ("FFT" solver). `priism.alma` also has an option to solve raw visibility data ("NUFFT" solver).
-Then the output image is obtained from gridded visibility using "core" functionality of the PRIISM (`priism.core`).
+1. Next, the output image is obtained from gridded or raw visibility using "core" functionality of the PRIISM (`priism.core`).
-Finally, the output image, which is NumPy array, is exported as a FITS image with appropriate header information.
+1. Finally, the output image, which is NumPy array, is exported as a FITS image with appropriate header information.

 By using `priism.alma`, users can directly obtain the FITS image from MS data, and they can immediately analyse the result using the applications that support to process FITS images (such as CASA).

 PRIISM is simple to use, easy to install.
-There are two template script that consist of initialization, configuration, and processing steps.
+Regarding the processing, there are two template script that consist of initialization, configuration, and processing steps.
 These are dedicated for `priism.core` and `priism.alma`.
 Scripts are so short that they are within 60 lines including comments and empty lines for readability.
 Users can use these scripts by just editing some lines according to their usage.
 The scripts should be useful to learn how to use PRIISM interactively.
 On install, PRIISM adopts cmake for easy install.
 As long as prerequisites for PRIISM are fulfilled, cmake will configure your build automatically.
 Also, cmake provides a lot of customization options to suits your environment.
+For Python 3 / CASA 6 environment, PRIISM also supports installation based on `setuptools` that wraps cmake build for convenience.

 It is our hope that PRIISM lower the barrier to entry in the new imaging technique based on the sparse modeling.